Heading For A City Break This Spring?

 Gone are the days of booking your trips via teletext, and visiting the travel agent is much less common to find the best deal for your holiday.
 Instead, we find ourselves scouring the internet for the best prices and getting the most for our money.

 So when you’re looking for your spring holiday, why not consider a city break?
-Short breaks away means you can visit cities that you would usually never think to visit.gET A QUOTE AND SAVE 10% TODAY
+Short breaks away means you can visit cities that you would usually never think to visit.Get a quote

 So which European cities are hot on the list for a spring break?

 Spain - Is extremely popular for city breaks in Spring especially, with the number of holidays made by UK residents shooting up 87% in 20 years.
 Popular TV shows such as “The Only Way is Essex” and “Benidorm” could have influenced travel to the seaside resorts of Marbella and Benidorm, while other popular cities include Barcelona and Madrid with visiting the football stadiums being a significant draw for sports tours and fans from the UK.

 France - But more specifically, Paris is an obvious inclusion.
 From the art galleries to the tourist hot spots of the Eiffel Tower and Notre Dame Cathedral, there are also plenty of chic boutiques to meander around and many cute restaurants to grab a bite to eat.
 The easy transport links to visit just about any French city from the UK make it a popular destination.